KxSystems/analyst-training/kxscm/module/A.Tutorial.Doc/file/walkthrough.md

 has been built, it can be executed on the current data or saved into a compiled kdb+ function and parameterized.

-For this transform we will add an *Action* node to the transform add a moving column.
+For this transform we will add an *Action* node to the transform and add a moving average  column.
 First, right-click the node and select `New > Action`.
-Now right click the `signal` column and select `Add Column...`. and add the parse expression.
+Now right click the  `signal` column and select `Add Column...`.

     Add Column